-FAQ #13: Is there any data to support the idea that KBA identity verification protects homeless population from identity theft/fraud?
+FAQ #12: Is there any data to support the idea that KBA identity verification protects homeless population from identity theft/fraud?
 Any other benefits of the KBA for this population specifically?

 Response: This type of identity verification is designed to provide a tool to make it very difficult for an individual to pass themselves off as another individual.
 In this respect, it will enhance significantly protection for any individual including the homeless populations from having someone use their identity in a fraudulent manner.
 In addition to this benefit, the kiosk project and KBA presents an opportunity to expand options for individuals to verify their identity.

-FAQ #14: Will you continue to accept a letter from the residents' shelter as proof of identity?
+FAQ #13: Will you continue to accept a letter from the residents' shelter as proof of identity?

-Response: As of January 30, 2018, the Department of Health (DOH) no longer accepts letters from providers as proof of identity for the purpose of obtaining one's birth certificate.
+Response: After the kiosk rollout, the Department of Health (DOH) will no longer accept these letters as proof of identity for the purpose of obtaining one's birth certificate.
 Photo identification is not required to enter the Vital Records Division fulfillment center.
-If a client already has a letter that predates January 30, 2018, DOH will no longer accept those letters as of March 1, 2018.

-FAQ #15: Will the kiosks used to help verify identity be available in other languages?
+FAQ #14: Will the kiosks used to help verify identity be available in other languages?
 Response: